CleasbyCode/pdvrdt/README.md

 Complete!

-You can now post your file-embedded PNG image(s) to the relevant supported platforms.
+You can now post your file-embedded PNG image to the relevant supported platforms.

 user1@linuxbox:~/Desktop$ ./pdvrdt